 Research on the Machines

-Lessening costs is one of the advantages of going paperless and you would want to keep it that way; in order to do so, make sure that the equipment you would be purchasing is trustworthy and can really deliver without having to undergo too much repairs.
+Lessoning costs is one of the advantages of going paperless and you would want to keep it that way; to do so, make sure that the equipment you would be purchasing is trustworthy and can be delivered without having to undergo too many repairs.
 It would be best to research and canvass on the machines first before you start purchasing anything.

 Be patient